jhpyle/charts/README.md

   because if you ever need to recreate your system from persistent data storage, you will need this.
 * `minio.auth.rootUser`: the [MinIO] system uses a username and password.
 This is the username.
+The default is `AKIAIOSFOD`.
 * `minio.auth.rootPassword`: the [MinIO] system uses a username and password.
 This is the password.
+The default is `wJalrXUtnFEMI/K7MDENG/bPxRfiCY1R23r2wer`.
 * `supervisor.username`: the **docassemble** web application pods and the backend pod use [supervisord] to launch and restart component services.
 The pods need to be able to communicate with each other